firezone/firezone/elixir/README.md

 # Ensure database is migrated before running seeds
 ❯ docker-compose run api bin/migrate
+# or
+❯ docker-compose run mix /bin/sh -c "cd apps/domain && mix ecto.migrate"

 # Seed the database
 # Hint: some access tokens will be generated and written to stdout,
 # don't forget to save them for later
 ❯ docker-compose run api bin/seed
+# or
+❯ docker-compose run mix /bin/sh -c "cd apps/domain && mix ecto.seed"

-# Start the API service for control plane sockets
+# Start the API service for control plane sockets while listening to STDIN (where you will see all the logs)
-# (You can start web too.)
 ❯ docker-compose up api

 # Verify it's working